-It's vitally important when you are buying a property to get to know the estate agents who have the best properties for sale, whether you're after a house, flat, cottage, bungalow or studio apartment.
+It is vitally important when you are purchasing a property to get to know the estate agents who have the best homes for sale, whether you are after a house, flat, cottage, bungalow or studio apartment.

 Our guide contains some advice and tips on how to get the best from estate agents if you're looking for property to buy and how to make the process as smooth and efficient as possible.

 Why are you looking for a property to buy?
 Are you relocating due to work, to be within a school catchment area, to upsize or downsize, for lifestyle reasons or for investment purposes?
 Whatever the reason, the chances are, you'll be using estate agents to find a home to buy.

 Although estate agents are paid by the seller, the buyer's relationship with the estate agent is vitally important, too.
 Read our how to buy a house guide for further information on searching for houses or flats to buy and on using the right estate agents.

 An obvious way of making your mark with estate agents is to go into their offices.
 Don't just ring up and give your details.
 Go in, sit down and discuss your requirements face-to-face.
 Then, when you phone them, they'll have a face to match the name.
 It might sound obvious, but it makes a big difference because when a suitable home for sale comes in, you will be more than just a name on a list of people to phone.

 Here are some tips to help you get the most from estate agents when buying a property: